Jason10897/IBM-Data-Science-Capstone-Coursera/README.md

 # IBM-Data-Science-Capstone-Coursera
 Contains my work for the Capstone Project for IBM Data Science Professional Certificate on Coursera.
+Creating this repository is a part of the course.
 Use this only as a reference or for study purporse.
 Kindly follow Coursera's Honor Code and maintain a fair environment.

 1. IBM Data Science Capstone Introduction.ipynb
 <br>Contains the assignment for the first week of the course.